 Understanding how you've got to the present situation and if you have been reading some signals inaccurately in the past, in conjunction with other management actions to correct perceived weaknesses, may also help you frame what can be expected in the future.
-By acknowledging that the
+By acknowledging that the business may have got some things wrong whilst trying their best helps introduce the concept that there is uncertainty and to face up to it.

-22 Such expectation could of course be a consequence of a lack of understanding by the shareholders of the realities of insurance.
+21 Such expectation could of course be a consequence of a lack of understanding by the shareholders of the realities of insurance - a level of application of the "face up to uncertainty" and the other principles such as "take them with you" between board and shareholders.
 Which leads to numerous business and professional dilemmas in the long run - as the discussion in this case study illustrates.
-In an ideal world the board should ensure that the shareholders understand and accept the uncertainties inherent in the business.
-So the principles "face up to uncertainty" and the other principles such as "bring people with you" are relevant between board and shareholders.